MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/ServiceSample.md

-# Hose Service Sample Code
+# Host Service Sample Code

 <a name = "GetServiceProperties"></a>
 ## Get the properties of host service